layerswap/motherfuckinglandingpage/README.md

 And the idea behind it is plain stupid:

-You send your coins to our motherfucking address in one exchange.
-Then we send the same coins back from our next motherfucking address from the other shitty exchange.
+You send your coins to our address in one exchange.
+Then we send the same coins back from our address in the other exchange.

 It's supported in your favorite big-ass exchanges: Binance and Huobi.